Devisjs/devisPattern/README.md

 # devisPattern
->A fast pattern matcher addon on JavaScript object properties.
+>A fast native pattern matcher addon on JavaScript object properties.

 This addon is used by the devis framework to pattern match actions.